JenanBayati-QM/JenanBayati-QM.github.io/index.md

 <b>Today</b> I continiued with GitHub.
 I had written my daily doings on my notes and the text was ready.
 The question now was were to put it.
 After going thru few files I foud the right place where to code it.
 It took me some time to get used to the coding but after I had refreshed my memory, <b>IT WAS FUN!</b> I wan't to try every week to learn something new and see how my blog will turn out after seven weeks.

+At 10:30 AM we had an meeting for interns where we went through how we report our doings etc.

-In addition to Doing my Blog I made a chart out of the survey results and ......
+In addition to Doing my Blog I made a chart out of AJ's and TA's survey and I compared them toghether.
+The title of the chart was:

+* What was the most engaged multimedia content in this museum/exhibition?
+Comparing results  of AJ & TA

+I did the chart in Excel.
+I might want to next time try some other program and see how it works!

 My first week was very interesting and I lerned a lot of new things.
 Can't wait for the coming weeks!